-- 26. In 1993 (and until 18 March 1994), the ABiH participated in an armed conflict with the Croatian Defence Council (hereafter: HVO) and the Army of the Republic of Croatia (hereafter: HV).
-In particular, in April 1993 and in early summer 1993, ABiH 3rd Corps units launched a series of heavy attacks against the HVO including, but not limited to, the municipalities of Bugojno, Busovaca, Kakanj, Maglaj, Novi Travnik, Travnik, Vares, Vitez, Zavidovici, Zenica and Zepce.
-The ABiH operations culminated in a massive attack between 7 and 13 June 1993 within, inter alia, the municipalities of Kakanj, Travnik and Zenica. - 27.
-Within the municipalities listed in paragraph 26) ABiH 3rd Corps units attacked towns and villages mainly inhabited by Bosnian Croats.
-Predominately Bosnian Croat but also Bosnian Serb civilians, including women, children, the elderly, and the infirm, were subjected to wilful killings and serious injury.
+- 40. Between January 1993 and January 1994 the ABiH was engaged in combat activities with the HVO in central Bosnia.
+In particular, in April 1993 and in early summer 1993, ABiH 3rd Corps units launched a series of heavy attacks against the HVO including, but not limited to, the areas of the municipalities of Bugojno, Busovaca, Kakanj, Maglaj, Novi Travnik, Travnik, Vares, Vitez, Zavidovici, Zenica and Zepce.
+The ABiH operations culminated in a massive attack between 7 and 13 June 1993 within the territories of, inter alia, the municipalities of Kakanj, Travnik and Zenica. - 41.
+Within the municipalities listed in paragraph 40), ABiH 3rd Corps units attacked towns and villages mainly inhabited by Bosnian Croats.
+Predominately Bosnian Croat, but also Bosnian Serb civilians, including women, children, the elderly, and the infirm, were subjected to wilful killings and serious injury.
 In the course of, or after the attacks, at least 200 Bosnian Croat and Bosnian Serb civilians were killed and many more were wounded or harmed while attempting to hide or escape.
-In several instances, ABiH forces killed HVO troops after their surrender. - 28.
+In several instances, ABiH forces killed HVO troops after their surrender. - 42.
 Mainly Bosnian Croats, but also Bosnian Serbs, were unlawfully imprisoned and otherwise detained in ABiH detention facilities.
-Imprisoned and otherwise detained Bosnian Croats and Bosnian Serbs were killed and beaten, subjected to physical and/or psychological abuse, intimidation and inhuman treatment, including being confined in overcrowded and unsanitary conditions, and suffered inhumane deprivations of basic necessities, such as adequate food, water and clothing.
-They were provided little or no medical attention. - 29.
+Imprisoned and otherwise detained Bosnian Croats and Bosnian Serbs were killed and beaten, subjected to physical and / or psychological abuse, intimidation and inhuman treatment, including being confined in overcrowded and unsanitary conditions, and suffered inhumane deprivations of basic necessities, such as adequate food, water and clothing.
+They were provided little or no medical attention. - 43.
 ABiH forces plundered and destroyed Bosnian Croat and Bosnian Serb property with no military justification.
 Mainly Bosnian Croat, but also Bosnian Serb dwellings and buildings, as well as civilian personal property and livestock, were destroyed or severely damaged.
-In

-- addition, Bosnian Croat buildings, sites and institutions dedicated to religion were targeted for destruction or otherwise damaged or violated. - 30.
-The allegations contained in paragraphs 1) through 10) as well as the allegations in paragraphs 26) through 29) are re-alleged and incorporated in each charge.
+In addition, Bosnian Croat buildings, sites and institutions dedicated to religion were targeted for destruction or otherwise damaged or violated. - 44.
+The allegations contained in paragraphs 1) through 13), as well as the allegations in paragraphs 40) through 43), are re-alleged and incorporated in each charge.